vladansaracpv/slate/source/includes/_taxReport.md

 ### Tax Report

-Tax report for period of time

 #### Tax report for associate

 <a id="opIdcreateTaxReport"></a>

 `GET /api/v1/analytics/reports/tax/{associateId}`

+*Get tax report for your associate ID for a period of time.*

 **Required user role:**